-- To assertively communicate your rights to other residents, which is the first step when problems arise - To respond to all reasonable requests made by fellow community members - To respond to and cooperate with residence life staff members - To take responsibility for guests and their behavior - To be aware of and abide by NWC policies, regulations, and procedures and local, state, and federal laws. - To inform the Office of Residence Life staff and/or Campus Security about behavior that is disrespectful to the community as well as situations that infringe on the safety of the community - To avoid inappropriate conduct including violence, disregard for the rights of others, verbal, physical, or sexual harassment, academic dishonesty, fraud, theft from anyone associated with the college, etc. - To avoid any behavior that indicates or could be perceived as retaliation for the reporting of potential violations of community standards, policies, regulations, and procedures - To become involved in the social and intellectual life of the community, and caring for the facilities and the community environment - To know and use the services you need to succeed as a student in the NWC community
+- To treat others with respect and consideration and to guarantee them their individual rights - To consider the needs of other residents and to balance them with your own needs - To take responsibility for personal and community safety - To provide open communication with other community members and Residence Life staff - To assertively communicate your rights to other residents, which is the first step when problems arise - To respond to all reasonable requests made by fellow community members - To respond to and cooperate with residence life staff members - To take responsibility for guests and their behavior - To be aware of and abide by NWC policies, regulations, and procedures and local, state, and federal laws. - To inform the Office of Residence Life staff and/or Campus Security about behavior that is disrespectful to the community as well as situations that infringe on the safety of the community - To avoid inappropriate conduct including violence, disregard for the rights of others, verbal, physical, or sexual harassment, academic dishonesty, fraud, theft from anyone associated with the college, etc. - To avoid any behavior that indicates or could be perceived as retaliation for the reporting of potential violations of community standards, policies, regulations, and procedures - To become involved in the social and intellectual life of the community, and caring for the facilities and the community environment

+To know and use the services you need to succeed as a student in the NWC community